-Consultation informants reported that a client's lack of technological literacy can limit the ability for some to troubleshoot basic issues.

-Team Compositions

-One informant highlighted that, in their experience, collaborative teams can often fine tune a solution for a client or come up with a better solution than individual clinicians could have found in their professional silos, thereby facilitating access.

-International or National AT Provision Standards or Systems

-It was reported in the literature that an international AT provision standard currently does not exist, and many countries also lack a national and/or coordinated system for AT services and funding.
-This topic did not emerge in the consultations and it is unclear whether common standards would change access in Canada.
-Nonetheless, there is a desire from various Canadian stakeholders and policy-makers for the promotion of standards in services and equitable access to AT.

-Shared Decision-Making

-The literature revealed that AT devices are often recommended by professionals without user partnership, participation, and/or perspective.
-When personal criteria including environmental needs, and psychosocial characteristics are not considered, a technology that may have seemed appropriate can lead to it not being used or being used inappropriately and leading to resource waste.

-Conversely, actively involving users in decision-making processes about the devices they receive, and engaging with their preferences, has been reported to allow for greater deviceclient compatibility resulting in clients having greater control over their lives.8,19,28,43,44

-Limited User Purchasing Power

-With traditional medical devices, users have limited or no direct purchasing power.
-AT product procurement is also often outsourced to third parties, and although bulk procurement by insurance companies, agencies, or governments may reduce costs, efforts, and time, it is observed to result in a greater distance between users' needs and outcomes, and purchase decisions.

-Limited Research Evidence

-The literature, along with the GATE initiative established by WHO, emphasize 5 research priorities: costs, economic impact, and effects of AT; AT service provision models, best practices, policies, and systems; AT sector human resources; methodologies and standards for assessing; and unmet needs and ATs.
-There are also limited data on AT outcomes and societal impact, which together have been reported to negatively impact funding accountability, service provision, and public policy assessment.

-Limited data specific to AT outcomes is partly due to AT being provided alongside other interventions, which makes extracting the added value of AT difficult.
-Additionally, evaluating the impact of AT devices is complex, as the effects and outcomes are individualistic and depend on the user's personal context, ambitions, and capabilities.
-Other reported barriers to AT research include resource allocation, limited infrastructure and time, privacy issues, and consumer attitudes.

-Objective 3: Jurisdictional Funding Approaches of Assistive Technology Programs

-This objective was informed based on findings from the literature and consultations.

-Funding Mechanisms, Eligibility Criteria, Type of Devices Covered, and Extent of Coverage for EADL Devices

-Canadian Jurisdictions

-Nine consultation informants from 4 Canadian provinces (Alberta, n = 1; Manitoba, n = 1; New Brunswick, n = 2; Nova Scotia, n = 2), 1 federal health care plan, and 2 academic institutions provided information on funding mechanisms, eligibility criteria, type of devices covered, and extent of coverage for EADL devices.
+528 Consultation informants reported that a client's technological literacy can limit the ability for some to troubleshoot basic issues.
+This 529 topic did not emerge in the literature.
+530 Team Compositions 531 One informant highlighted that collaborative teams can often fine tune a solution for a client or come up with a better solution than 532 individual clinicians could have found in their professional silos, thereby facilitating access.
+This topic did not emerge in the literature.
+533 International or National AT Provision Standards or Systems 534 The literature indicated that an international AT provision standard currently does not exist, and many countries also lack a national and/or coordinated system for AT services and funding.8,16,41 This topic did not emerge in the consultations and it is unclear whether 535 536 standards would change access in Canada.
+537 Shared Decision-Making 538 The literature revealed that AT devices are often recommended by professionals without user partnership, participation, and/or 539 perspective.
+30 When personal criteria including environmental needs, and psychosocial characteristics are not considered, a 540 technology that may have seemed appropriate can lead to it not being used or being used inappropriately leading to resource wastage.30.
+541 542 Conversely, actively involving users in decision-making processes about the devices they receive, and engaging with their preferences, allows for greater device-client compatibility resulting clients having greater agency in their lives.
+8,19,27,34,40 543 544 Limited User Purchasing Power 545 With traditional medical devices, users having limited or no direct purchasing power.
+AT product procurement is also often outsourced to third parties, and although bulk procurement by insurance companies, agencies, or governments may reduce costs, 546 547 efforts, and time, it results in a greater distance between users' needs and outcomes, and purchase decisions.8 This topic did not 548 emerge in the consultations.
+549 Limited Research Evidence 550 The literature, along with the GATE initiative established by the WHO, emphasize five research priorities: costs, economic impact, and effects of AT; AT service provision models, best practices, policies, and systems; AT sector human resources; and 551 methodologies and standards for assessing; and unmet need and ATs.8,31,32 There is also limited data on AT outcomes and societal 552 553 impacts, which together negatively impacts funding accountability, service provision, and public policy assessment.
+554 This is partly due to AT being provided alongside other interventions, which makes extracting the added value of AT difficult.8 555 Additionally, evaluating the impact of AT devices is complex, as the effects and outcomes are individualistic and depend on the users 556 personal context, ambitions, and capabilities.8 Other barriers to AT research include resource allocation, limited infrastructure and 557 time, privacy issues, and consumer attitudes.
+558 Objective 3 - Jurisdictional Funding Approaches of Assistive Technology Programs 559 560 This objective was addressed by research question 3 and 4 based on findings from the literature and consultations.
+Funding Mechanisms, Eligibility Criteria, Type of Devices Covered, and Extent of Coverage for EADL 561 Devices 562 563 564 Canadian Jurisdictions 565 Nine consultation informants from 4 Canadian provinces (Alberta, n = 1; Manitoba, n = 1; New Brunswick, n = 2; Nova Scotia, n = 2), 566 1 Federal health care plan, and 2 academic researcher provided information on funding mechanisms, eligibility criteria, type of 567 devices covered, and extent of coverage for EADL devices.

-Funding Mechanism
+Funding mechanism